-Benjamin P. Smith represents and defends clients in high-stakes disputes, principally in the life sciences and technology sectors.
-His clients include US and Asian companies involved in business tort, misappropriation, breach of contract, and fraud actions.
-Among his courtroom victories, Benjamin obtained one of the largest contested jury verdicts in United States history, and has successfully defended many clients against claims seeking hundreds of millions of dollars in damages.
+Benjamin P. Smith represents and defends clients in high-stakes disputes, arbitrations, and trials—principally in the life sciences and technology sectors.
+Among his victories, Benjamin obtained one of the largest contested jury verdicts in United States history, and has both won and defeated claims seeking tens to hundreds of millions of dollars in damages.

 In Asahi Kasei Pharma Corp. v.
 Actelion Ltd., Benjamin obtained one of the largest contested jury verdicts in United States history, $577 million, which was affirmed on appeal.
 That courtroom victory won him a place among The Recorder’s 2011 Attorneys of the Year.
 More recently, Benjamin defeated a $50 million claim asserted against a leading medical device manufacturer while obtaining a positive counterclaim recovery.
 Benjamin has specific experience with cardiovascular, endocrine, immune, and ophthalmologic products and treatments.

-In addition to complex commercial disputes, Benjamin’s experience includes a number of product liability, personal injury, and property damage claims.
+Benjamin’s experience also includes a number of product liability, personal injury, and property damage claims.

 Benjamin lectures on business torts, commercial disputes, damages, and expert witness retention and use in the United States and in Japan.
 He also serves as a member of the advisory board of the non-profit Back on My Feet.